123Ashmita/assignment-atm/README.md

 ATM Application
 This is a simple system built using Java.
 It allows users to create accounts, log in (by account number or user ID), deposit/withdraw money, check balance, and view transaction history.

-* Features
+* Features   <br>
-1.Create a new account with account number, user ID, PIN, and initial deposit 2.Login using either account number or user ID 3.Deposit and withdraw money
+1.Create a new account with account number, user ID, PIN, and initial deposit  <br>
+2.Login using either account number or user ID  <br>
+3.Deposit and withdraw money  <br>
-4.Check account balance
+4.Check account balance  <br>
-5.View transaction history
+5.View transaction history  <br>
-6.Multiple accounts supported per user
+6.Multiple accounts supported per user  <br>

 Secure login using PIN